Lvdoo/Drawing_Number_Recognition/README.md

 - The model is trained on MNIST → it expects clean, centered digits
 - Performance drops if:
     - Drawing is too small or off-center
-    - Stroke is too thin
+    - Stroke is too thin or irregular
     - Style differs from MNIST

 ### Common confusions:
 4 ↔ 9
 3 ↔ 8
 1 ↔ 7
+1 ↔ 4

 ---

 ## 📈 Possible Improvements

-- Real-time prediction while drawing
 - Display prediction confidence (softmax probabilities)
 - Improve preprocessing (centering, thickness normalization)
 - Add custom dataset (your own handwriting)